An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Numerical experiments

 \subsection{Mesh refinement study}

-Next, we investigate the effect of mesh refinement under the full sampling setting.
-Three types of meshes are considered: the fixed coarse mesh with \(29{,}162\) DoF, the fixed fine mesh with \(260{,}282\) DoF, and the adaptively generated mesh refined from \(29{,}162 \rightarrow 43{,}392\) DoF.
-Table~\ref{table:mesh_study_comp_index} presents a comparison of the computational effort associated with these mesh configurations.
-The results show that the adaptive refinement strategy substantially reduces computational cost while successfully capturing the discretization behavior of both the compliance problem indicators and the shape derivative indicators, achieving accuracy comparable to the fixed fine mesh.
-See Figure~\ref{fig:mesh_study_compliance} and Table~\ref{table:mesh_study_final values} for the behavior of the compliance functional and the final values of the shape optimization variables.
-Furthermore, the resulting final designs are displayed in Figure~\ref{fig:mesh_study_final_design}.
+Next, we investigate the effect of mesh refinement under the full-sampling setting.
+Three mesh configurations are considered: a fixed coarse mesh with $29{,}162$ DoF, a fixed fine mesh with $260{,}282$ DoF, and an adaptively generated mesh whose size varies from $29{,}162$ to $43{,}288$ DoF during the optimization process.
+Table~\ref{table:mesh_study_comp_index} compares the computational effort associated with these mesh configurations. \x{The results indicate that although the computational cost is substantially reduced in terms of the computational index \texttt{CI}, the total computation time remains comparable to that of the fine-mesh approach.
+This is primarily due to the additional time required for repeatedly solving the dual problems during the adaptive mesh refinement process.} The evolution of the compliance functional is shown in Figure~\ref{fig:mesh_study_compliance}, while the final values of the optimization quantities are reported in Table~\ref{table:mesh_study_final values}.
+The corresponding optimized designs are displayed in Figure~\ref{fig:mesh_study_final_design}. \x{Figure~\ref{fig:mesh_study_final_design} shows that the adaptive and fine meshes lead to very similar final topologies.
+Furthermore, Figure~\ref{fig:mesh_study_compliance} shows that the adaptive mesh closely reproduces the fine-mesh response and significantly improves upon the coarse-mesh solution.
+This is confirmed by the results in Table~\ref{table:mesh_study_final values}, where the adaptive mesh yields optimization quantities much closer to those of the fine mesh, demonstrating an effective balance between accuracy and computational effort.}